unsung88/centos7-dev-env/README.md

 * Open VM Tools - Latest package

 For items with fixed versions, these are defined and can be changed for each Ansible role in the ./<role>/defaults/main.yml file.

+## Application Configuration
+Configuration variables are defined and can be changed for each Ansible role in the ./<role>/defaults/main.yml file.
+To Enable/Disable configuration, set the configure_<app> boolean to true in centos7-dev-env/vars/main.yml Configuration options available for:
+* git
+* postgreSQL

 ## Requirements